 No Name (Date of birth; Age) Career summary, positions and assignments in the Company and important positions concurrently held at other companies Hirokazu Hikosaka April 1983 Joined Asahi Shinkin Bank (Resigned in March 1985) (December 2, 1960; 57) April 1992 Admitted as attorney.
-Joined Nakajima Law Office (current Nakajima Hikosaka Kubouchi Law Office) (current position) [Reappointment] [Outside Director] April 1999 Commissioner, Kanto Federation of Bar Associations [Independent] April 2005 Executive Commissioner, Japan Federation of Bar Associations Number of years as Director June 2006 Outside Director, Adways Inc. of the Company: 1 year June 2010 Audit & Supervisory Board Member, Adways Inc. (current position) (at the conclusion of the Meeting) April 2014 June 2015 Vice President, Tokyo Bar Association Audit & Supervisory Board Member of the 10 Attendance at the Board of Directors Meetings: 13/13 (100%) June 2017 Company Director of the Company (current position) 10 Number of shares of the Company held: 600 [Reason for nominating as a candidate for Outside Director] Although Hirokazu Hikosaka has had no experience of directly engaging in corporate management, he has provided valuable advice and supervision on the management of the Company especially in the aspect of legal affairs from an independent and objective standpoint as he has professional expertise and abundant experience as a lawyer.
+Joined Nakajima Law Office (current Nakajima Hikosaka Kubouchi Law Office) (current position) [Reappointment] [Outside Director] April 1999 Commissioner, Kanto Federation of Bar Associations [Independent] April 2005 Executive Commissioner, Japan Federation of Bar Associations Number of years as Director of the Company: 1 year June 2006 June 2010 Outside Director, Adways Inc. Audit & Supervisory Board Member, Adways Inc. (current position) (at the conclusion of the Meeting) April 2014 June 2015 Vice President, Tokyo Bar Association Audit & Supervisory Board Member of the Company 10 Attendance at the Board of Directors Meetings: 13/13 (100%) June 2017 Director of the Company (current position) Number of shares of the Company held: 600

+[Reason for nominating as a candidate for Outside Director]

+Although Hirokazu Hikosaka has had no experience of directly engaging in corporate management, he has provided valuable advice and supervision on the management of the Company especially in the aspect of legal affairs from an independent and objective standpoint as he has professional expertise and abundant experience as a lawyer.
 The Company reappoints him as a candidate for Outside Director based on its judgment that he qualifies for this position from the viewpoint of ensuring transparent decision making by the Board of Directors and reinforcing the supervisory functions thereon.

-[View on independence] As Hirokazu Hikosaka satisfies the "Independence Criteria for Outside Director/Outside Audit & Supervisory Board Member" stipulated by the Company, the Company judges that he maintains independence from the Company.
+[View on independence]

+As Hirokazu Hikosaka satisfies the "Independence Criteria for Outside Director/Outside Audit & Supervisory Board Member" stipulated by the Company, the Company judges that he maintains independence from the Company.
 There are no interests including personal, capital and transactional relationships between Nakajima Hikosaka Kubouchi Law Office, at which he works as a lawyer, and the Company.

-- 2. Shuichi Murakami and Hirokazu Hikosaka are candidates for Outside Director. - 3.
+- 1. No material conflict of interest exists between the Company and any of the above candidates for Director. - 2.
+Shuichi Murakami and Hirokazu Hikosaka are candidates for Outside Director. - 3.
 For Ryoichi Uenodan, Kazuhide Hayakawa and Yasushi Nakajima, their attendance at the Board of Directors meetings is stated for the meetings during fiscal 2017 held after their assumption of office in June 2017.
 For Hirokazu Hikosaka, the attendance rate is stated for his attendance at the Board of Directors meetings held during his service as the Outside Audit & Supervisory Board Member and at the Board of Directors meetings during fiscal 2017 held after his assumption of office in June 2017. - 4.
 The Company has stipulated in its Articles of Incorporation that it can conclude a limited liability agreement with each Director who is not an executive director to limit his/her liability for damages to a certain degree, and has concluded such limited liability agreements with Eitaro Uenishi, Shuichi Murakami and Hirokazu Hikosaka.
 If their appointment is approved, the Company intends to continue the limited liability agreement with each of them.